Josh Kaul: UW Hospital can recognize and bargain with a union voluntarily

 “Families need our attention now more than ever, but with the staffing and retention crisis it’s difficult to give the care they need,” Kelly O’Connor, a UW Hospital nurse, said in an SEIU statement Jan.
 13.

-Kaul didn't reach any conclusion as to whether UW Health, one of the largest employers in Dane County, is required to collectively bargain.
-But he did state the mandatory bargaining provisions in a labor-focused Wisconsin administrative code appears to apply to the hospital.
-Even if that code isn't applicable, Kaul noted, UW Hospital would still be able to engage in voluntary collective bargaining with SEIU Healthcare Wisconsin, which is trying to reestablish the union dissolved after the passage of former Republican Gov. Scott Walker's 2011 Act 10.
+Kaul didn’t reach any conclusion as to whether UW Health, one of the largest employers in Dane County, is required to collectively bargain.
+But he did state the mandatory bargaining provisions in the labor-focused Wisconsin Employment Peace Act appear to apply to the hospital.
+Even if that statute isn’t applicable, Kaul noted, UW Hospital would still be able to engage in voluntary collective bargaining with SEIU Healthcare Wisconsin, which is trying to reestablish the union dissolved after the passage of former Republican Gov. Scott Walker’s 2011 Act 10.

 Unlike other public employees affected by Act 10, which banned collective bargaining except for cost-of-living pay increases, UW Hospital workers are not state or municipal employees.